avrajanz/avrajanz.github.io/research.md

 My research uses computational methods to trace the evolution of cultural ideas about identity.
 I also use field experiments to examine how complex and intersecting identity signals shape access to resources.

 #### 📖 Narratives and Cultural Ideas
 In my dissertation, I use computational methods to trace the emergence and **evolution of cultural ideas about the self, identity, and agency**.
-Drawing on an original, large-scale dataset of digitized autobiographies, I map the historical development of now-ubiquitous ideas about the self--like the importance of being "hardworking" or "emotionally expressive."
+Drawing on an original, large-scale dataset of digitized autobiographies, I map the historical development of now-ubiquitous ideas about the self---like the importance of being "hardworking" or "emotionally expressive."
 My research pinpoints the origins of gendered fractures in cultural conceptions of the self.

 #### 📊 Causal Modeling and Language Use
 I also model the causes and effects of language and framing choices.
 With [Dennis Yi Tenen](https://dennistenen.com/) and [Moacir P. de Sá Pereira](https://moacir.com/), I'm modeling the impact of a 1990s GOP initiative that **encouraged Republicans to use emotionally charged terms** on long-term speech trends in Congress.
 With [Siwei Cheng](https://siwei-cheng.github.io/), I'm investigating how the **topical focus and framing of sociological conference papers** shape their probability of publication.